awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install-macos2.md

-# Manually install SSM Agent on EC2 instances for macOS<a name="sysman-manual-agent-install-macos2"></a>
+# Manually installing SSM Agent on EC2 instances for macOS<a name="sysman-manual-agent-install-macos2"></a>

 Connect to your macOS instance and perform the following steps to install AWS Systems Manager Agent \(SSM Agent\)\.
 Perform these steps on each instance that will run commands using Systems Manager\.